 Admission application, including your scholarship application, must be received by March 1.

 A committee consisting of representatives from A. Wilhelmsen Foundation and BI Norwegian Business School will carry out the selection of scholarship recipients.
 BI aims for a national and international mix in the student body.
 Hence, priority may be given to applicants from selected countries, selected partner schools of BI, or enrolled in priority master's programmes.
 Preference is given to applicants seeking to earn their first master’s degree.

 The final decision cannot be appealed.

-The value of this scholarship is and the size of the scholarship is NOK 75.000, per semester.
+The value of this scholarship is and the size of the scholarship is NOK 150.000 annually (75.000 per semester).
 The scholarship will be administered by BI who is also responsible for the academic follow-up of the recipients.
-Study progression by the recipients will be followed, and scholarship payments for each semester of the master's degree is dependent of satisfactory study progression, as outlined in the Scholarship Contract.
+Study progression by the recipients will be followed, and scholarship payments to the student for each semester of the master's degree is dependent on satisfactory study progression, as outlined in the Scholarship Contract.